VoodooI2C/VoodooI2C/.github/ISSUE_TEMPLATE/bug_report.md

 3. What is your hardware configuration?

 **Troubleshooting Archive**
 Please attach the troubleshooting archive (as per https://voodooi2c.github.io/#Troubleshooting/Troubleshooting) and any additional logs or videos demonstrating the problem.
+Please attach any extra files to Github and *not* anywhere else like Google Drive.

 **Additional context**
 Add any other context about the problem here.